 - Stretching can help you improve your range of motion, which aids in reducing chronic pain and soreness.
 It also helps with circulation, which reduces muscle tension and improves flexibility.

 - By stretching regularly, you’ll feel less stiff as you age.
-This is especially important as we age because it keeps the joints lubricated and supple while they’re still flexible enough to move easily (often referred to as “plastic”).
+This is especially important as we age because it keeps the joints lubricated and supple while they’re still flexible enough to move easily (often called “plastic”).
 Some people are indeed more flexible than others, but everyone will benefit from regular stretching!

 - When we lose our ability to move freely due to pain or stiffness, it affects us mentally, too – making us feel drained of energy after even simple tasks like bending over at work or getting up out of bed each morning (yes, I know this sounds ridiculous but believe me it happens).